Glendale, Skye - Tourist Guide

 Recent Otter Sightings

-There were two otters fishing together off the white beach at Lower Milovaig at first light.
+There was an otter fishing off the white beach at Lower Milovaig at 7:30am.

 More recent wildlife sightings